Maxime Bernier: COVID-19 pandemic and 2021 election

 Bernier was strongly critical of public health measures undertaken to combat the COVID-19 pandemic, having travelled to anti-lockdown protests throughout the country in 2021.
-On April 17, he spoke to several hundred people in Barrie, Ontario, despite being discouraged from doing so by the mayor and the area's city councilor.
+On April 17, he spoke to several hundred people in Barrie, Ontario, despite being discouraged from doing so by the mayor and the area's city councillor.
 He and MPP Randy Hillier were both ticketed for their participation in a rally in Peterborough on April 24 for violating the Reopening Ontario Act.
 The day before, they had been told not to attend by mayor Dianne Therrien.

 He attended a protest in Montreal on May 2.
 The crowd was large enough that it closed the mass vaccination clinic at the Olympic Stadium, where the protest began.
-He spoke along with Chris Sky in Regina, Saskatchewan on May 8, and received a $2800 ticket.
+He spoke along with Chris Sky in Regina, Saskatchewan, on May 8, and received a $2800 ticket.
 In Waterloo, Ontario, he and several other PPC candidates from neighbouring regions spoke at a rally on June 6.
 Waterloo's mayor, Dave Jaworsky, described their attendance as a political campaign rally that was "beyond shocking" during a pandemic.
-Bernier was arrested and fined by the Royal Canadian Mounted Police (RCMP) on June 11 in St-Pierre-Jolys, Manitoba after attending a rally against COVID-19 restrictions, which was itself in violation of health restrictions.
+Bernier was arrested and ticketed by the Royal Canadian Mounted Police (RCMP) on June 11 in St-Pierre-Jolys, Manitoba, after attending a rally against COVID-19 restrictions, which was itself in violation of health restrictions.
 He paid $1000 bail, cancelled the remainder of his tour in Manitoba, and returned to Montreal the next day.
 In August, he said that he would not receive a COVID-19 vaccine.

-Bernier ran in his old riding of Beauce for the 2021 election and again lost to Richard Lehoux.
+Bernier led the PPC in the 2021 election and campaigned against vaccine mandates, vaccine passports and lockdowns.
+He ran in his old riding of Beauce for the election and again lost to Richard Lehoux.
+However, the PPC, despite not winning any seats, increased its share of the popular vote to nearly five per cent, triple of what it garnered in the 2019 election.
 The People's Party concluded its leadership review in December and he was confirmed and continued as leader.

-He supported Freedom Convoy 2022 in Ottawa.